 It causes joint inflammation, particularly in the big toes, and is excruciatingly painful.
 Gout patients have significant pain bursts and edema.

-Gout symptoms appear when uric acid levels in the blood are too high.
+Gout symptoms appear when (health benefits of vitamin c) uric acid levels in the blood are too high.

 It’s worth noting that Vitamin C has been shown in multiple studies to reduce uric acid levels in the blood and hence prevent gout attacks.